dinesh-ekanayake84/cold-chain-field-notes/README.md

 ---

 ## Context

-These field notes are drawn from operational experience at a promotional media company managing outdoor advertising campaigns and food and beverage product activations across multiple sites in Sri Lanka.
-They are generalised to protect operational confidentiality while preserving practical relevance.
+These field notes are based on operational experience supporting outdoor advertising campaigns and food and beverage activations across multiple sites in Sri Lanka.
+Examples and supporting materials have been generalised to protect confidentiality while maintaining practical relevance.

 ---